anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

   origin authentication to the certification request may be delegated to the protocol used for certificate management.

-* Solution options for proof-of-identity: The certification request should be bound to an existing authenticated credential (here, IDevID) to enable a proof of identity and, based on it, an authorization of the certification request.
+* Solution options for proof-of-identity: The certification request should be bound to an existing authenticated credential (here, the IDevID certificate) to enable a proof of identity and, based on it, an authorization of the certification request.
   The binding may be achieved through security options in an underlying transport protocol such as TLS if the authorization of the certification request is (completely) done at the next communication hop.
-  This binding can also be done in a transport-independent way by wrapping the certification request with signature employing an existing credential.
-In the BRSKI context, this will be the IDevID initially, the LDevID for renewals.
+  This binding can also be done in a transport-independent way by wrapping the certification request with signature employing an existing IDevID. the BRSKI context, this will be the IDevID.
   This requirement is addressed by existing enrollment protocols in various ways, such as:

   * EST {{RFC7030}} utilizes PKCS#10 to
     encode the certification request.
-The Certificate Signing Request (CSR) may contain a binding to the underlying TLS session by including the tls-unique value in the self-signed CSR structure.
+The Certificate Signing Request (CSR) optionally provides a binding to the underlying TLS session by including the tls-unique value in the self-signed PKCS#10 structure.
     The tls-unique value results from the TLS handshake.
     Since the TLS handshake includes client
+    authentication and the pledge utilizes its IDevID for it, the proof-of-identity is provided by such a binding to the TLS session.
+    This can be supported using the EST /simpleenroll endpoint.
-    authentication and the pledge utilizes its IDevID for it, the proof-of-identity can be provided by the binding to the TLS session.
-This is supported in EST using the /simpleenroll endpoint.
-As an alternative to binding to the underlying authentication in the transport layer, {{RFC7030}} sketches wrapping the CSR with a Full PKI Request message using an existing certificate.
+    Note that the binding of the TLS handshake to the CSR is optional in EST.
+    As an alternative to binding to the underlying
+    TLS authentication in the transport layer, {{RFC7030}} sketches wrapping the CSR with a Full PKI Request message using an existing certificate.

   * SCEP {{RFC8894}} supports using a shared secret (passphrase) or an existing certificate to protect CSRs based on SCEP Secure Message Objects using CMS wrapping ({{RFC5652}}).
-Note that the wrapping using an existing IDevID credential in SCEP is referred to as renewal.
+Note that the wrapping using an existing IDevID in SCEP is referred to as renewal.
     Thus SCEP does not rely on the security of the underlying transfer.

   * CMP {{RFC4210}} supports using a shared secret (passphrase) or an existing